chenaciousD/website/content/resume.md

 **Group Product Manager** - [Juniper Square](https://www.junipersquare.com/) (2020 - 2023)

-> Juniper Square is a Series C fintech startup with $100 mil+ in funding.
-I was responsible for the investor relations reporting product during a period of rapid scaling (5x + revenue).
-Initiatives that I led include our expansion into PE & VC, our overall enterprise roadmap and our approach to integrations and APIs.
+> Juniper Square is a fintech unicorn startup.
+I was responsible for the investor relations reporting product during a period of rapid scaling (5x revenue and 5x headcount).
+Major initiatives I led include the company's overall enterprise product strategy and roadmap, data model and product expansion to enter new verticals, definition of Juniper Square's first externally available API, a variety of innovative net new core product features such as Outlook Integration and customized reporting, and maintaining the core product for usability, scale and performance during this critical growth period.

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)

 > frog is global design, technology and strategy consultancy.
 I collaborated on multi-disciplinary teams on digital and physical design projects for Fortune 500s such as Ikea, Google, AT&T, Freescale and Toyota.
-I honed skills in user research, design thinking, storytelling, customer journey mapping, quantitative research and other business frameworks across the product lifecycle.
+I worked on both consumer and business problems across a variety of industries.
+I honed skills in user research, design thinking, storytelling, product/brand marketing, customer journey mapping, quantitative research methods such as PCA, clustering, conjoint analysis and applied a variety of other product and business frameworks across the product design lifecycle.
 A selection of projects is shown on this website's projects page.

 **Associate** - [ADIA](https://www.adia.ae/) (2010 - 2012)

 > Abu Dhabi Investment Authority is one of the largest soverign wealth funds in the world.
-I was part of the first cohort of expatriate associates to help make direct investments in the Americas.
+I was part of the first cohort of expatriate associates to be based out of Abu Dhabi and make direct investments in the Americas.
 I was involved in executing $5 bil worth of JVs, acquisitions, dispositions in partnership with Blackstone, Hines, PCCP, and Tishman Speyer.

 **Analyst** - [MSREF](https://www.morganstanley.com/im/en-us/individual-investor/about-us/investment-teams/real-assets/private-real-estate-investing-team.html) (2008 - 2010)